5 min read

 How to pronounce Gqeberha

 One of the biggest topics surrounding the name change to Gqeberha is the struggle for non-isiXhosa-speaking people to pronounce it.
-IsiXhosa is famous for its many unique click sounds, which is the main source of difficulty for non-native speakers of isiXhosa.
+IsiXhosa is famous for its many unique click sounds, which are the main source of difficulty for non-native speakers of isiXhosa.
 And with the first sound of Gqeberha being a click found in the letter ‘q’, it’s been quite the mouth exercise for those trying to learn how to say it.

 Fun fact: The official pronunciation of Gqeberha is [!ɛˈbɛəxə].